Art Gallery of Greater Victoria: Spencer Mansion

 The Spencer Mansion was built in 1889, and was designed by William Ridgeway Wilson.
 The Spencer Mansion was once a part of a larger property, originally stretching from Fort Street to Rockland Avenue; incorporating a garden, two tennis courts, stables and a coach house.
 The Spencer Mansion had a belvedere, with a view of the ocean.
 The Victorian era home was originally built for the Green family, who named the building Gyppeswyk, the Old English name for Ipswich.
 When Cary Castle, the original Government House, was destroyed by fire in 1903, Gyppeswyck served briefly as the residence of the Lieutenant Governor of British Columbia.
 The building was donated in 1951 by Sarah Spencer to the institution that became the Art Gallery of Greater Victoria.

 The exterior of the building has been painted in several different colour schemes since its construction.
 In 1975 it was painted cream in order to coordinate with the brick used for one of the Exhibition Galleries.
 The building was re-painted back to its original colour scheme of dark red, dark green, and pale salmon in 2004.
 The original colour scheme was ascertained after peeling through the building's 15 layers of paint.
-The building's eastern facade, and portions of the northern facade were largely destroyed with the construction of the first galleries of the Exhibition Galleries during the 1950s.
-The loss of the porte-cochère, and the installation of a north-side glass-enclosed staircase during the construction of the Exhibition Galleries makes Spencer Mansion inadmissible for designation as a heritage building.
+The building's eastern facade, and portions of the northern facade were altered with the construction of the first galleries of the Exhibition Galleries during the 1950s.

 Works showcased in the Spencer Mansion, a historic building that forms a part of the building complex.

 The interior of the building has undergone significant changes since its construction, either conducted by the museum, or by previous owners of the building.
 However, the building still retains a number of features from its original construction, including its original fireplace, ornate tiles and woodworking on the southeast corner of the second floor.
 In 2004, several renovation works undertaken on the building, including the reconstruction of the rooftop Palladian window, and providing a seismic retrofit to the building's chimney.

 The first floor of the Spencer Mansion houses the museum's gift shop, and art rental and sales office.
-The former bedrooms on the second floor serve as the museum`s offices, and library, while the museum's archives are located in the building's attic.
+The former bedrooms on the second floor serve as the museum's offices, and library, while the museum's archives are located in the building's attic.